Tracing the bottom electroweak dipole operators at future lepton colliders: The SMEFT framework

-We use the $\{m_Z, m_W, \, G_F \}$ input scheme with the following values for the input parameters~\cite{ParticleDataGroup:2024cfk}: \beq m_Z \approx 91.18\,{\rm GeV} \,, m_W \approx 80.37\,{\rm GeV} \,, G_{F} \approx 1.166\times10^{-5}\, \text{GeV}^{-2} \,. \eeq The choice of EW input scheme have little impact on our study since we focus on the bottom measurements.
-On the other hand, the choice of the bottom mass has a significant impact since it determines the size of the interference term between SM and the dipole contribution.
+We use the $\{m_Z, m_W, \, G_F \}$ input scheme with the following values for the input parameters~\cite{ParticleDataGroup:2024cfk}: \beq m_Z \approx 91.18\,{\rm GeV} \,, m_W \approx 80.37\,{\rm GeV} \,, G_{F} \approx 1.166\times10^{-5}\, \text{GeV}^{-2} \,. \eeq The choice of EW input scheme has little impact on our study, since we focus on the bottom measurements.
+On the other hand, the choice of the bottom mass has a significant impact, since it determines the size of the interference term between the SM and the dipole contribution.
 We use the value in the $\overline{\rm MS}$ scheme with the renormalization scale $\mu=m_b$, which gives $m_b \approx 4.18$\,GeV~\cite{ParticleDataGroup:2024cfk}.
-The reason to choose $\mu=m_b$ instead of $\mu=m_Z$ is that here the bottom mass characterize the helicity flip of the bottom quark, so that a definition closer to the pole mass is more appropriate.
-This is different from the treatment of the bottom mass in the $h\to b\bar{b}$ process, which needs to be run to $\mu=m_h$ since it is proportional to the bottom Yukawa coupling.
+The reason to choose $\mu=m_b$ instead of $\mu=m_Z$ is that here the bottom mass characterizes the helicity flip of the bottom quark, so that a definition closer to the pole mass is more appropriate.
+This is different from the treatment of the bottom mass in the $h\to b\bar{b}$ process, which needs to be run to $\mu=m_h$.

+For the latter, the running of the bottom mass (or more precisely, the bottom Yukawa coupling) effectively resums the leading logs of the higher-order QCD corrections, which is important for obserables such as $\Gamma(h\to b\bar{b})$.
+On the other hand, the observables $R_b$ and $\Afb{b}$ are ratios of hadronic observables where one might expect large cancellations of QCD corrections.
+A proper treatment of the higher-order QCD corrections is also beyond the scope of our study.
+For comparison, we also show in Appendix~\ref{app:runningmass} the fit results that use $\mu=m_Z$ instead of $\mu=m_b$.
+We note that the choice of bottom mass has also been discussed in previous studies (see {\it e.g.} Refs.~\cite{Catani:1999nf,Bernreuther:2016ccf,deBlas:2024bmz}) but in the context of SM predictions for the Z-pole observables (such as $\Afb{b}$), for which the impacts are relatively small.